-In this work, the specific aim is to document the very latest version of GULP, 3.0, which includes many new features over previous versions, as well as having been considerably rewritten.
-Given that the previous release was version 1.3, the above use of 3.0 may come as a suprise.
-However, there was a development version of GULP that included periodic semi-empirical quantum mechanical methods from the MINDO and MNDO family, and this was nominally referred to as version 2.0 [20].
-Hence the extra increment to avoid any possible confusion.
+In this work, the specific aim is to document the very latest version of GULP, 3.4, which includes many new features over previous versions, as well as having been considerably rewritten into Fortran 90.
 Firstly, we detail the background theory to the underlying methods, some of which is not readily available in the literature.
 Secondly, we present a brief review of the utilisation of the code to date, in order to highlight the scope of its previous application.
 Finally, we present some results illustrating the new capabilities of the latest version.